From Points to Multi-Object 3D Reconstruction: Additional qualitative results on real scenes.

 We show additional qualitative result on real pictures taken with a mobile phone.
-The images in this real dataset show comparable object classes and imitate the general placement of objects of the synthetic dataset on which it is trained.
-Besides cropping and resizing the input images to $256$\,$\times$\,$256$\,px$^2$, no additional pre-processing steps are performed.
-As described in the main paper, our model is trained on the synthetic ShapeNet-triplet dataset presented in \cite{Popov20ECCV} and now evaluated on real images.
-We also show qualitative results from the CoReNet $m_9$ model, trained an the same synthetic dataset and evaluated on the newly recorded real images.
+The samples in this real dataset show comparable object classes and imitate the general placement of objects of the synthetic dataset which is used for training.
+Besides cropping and resizing the input images to $256 \times 256$ pixels, no additional pre-processing steps are performed.
+As in the main paper, our model is trained on the synthetic ShapeNet-triplet dataset presented in \cite{Popov20ECCV} and evaluated on the real images.
+We also show results on the CoReNet $m_9$ model, trained an the same synthetic dataset and evaluated on the newly recorded real images.
 Qualitative results on both models are shown below.

-\section{Discussion and comparison to CoReNet}
+\section{Discussion and comparison to CoReNet.}

-In general, the method presented in this work generalizes notably better to real images than CoReNet, in terms of qualitative reconstructions.
-This is mostly due to the fact that we represent objects as points and formulate reconstruction as a shape selection problem.
-In particular, this means that our reconstructions are always valid shapes without holes or detached components.
-Our strong data augmentation is likely to contribute as well to the improved generalization from synthetic training data.
-Further, our method performs reconstruction on an object level, such that different instances of the same semantic class are represented individually along with a 9-DoF bounding box each.